 Short-term Care: Rehospitalizations

-This is a measure of the number of rehospitalizations per thousand days of short-term care.
-Minimizing rehospitalizations during rehabilitation is important to restoring the physical well-being of residents.
+This datapoint measures the number of rehospitalizations per 1,000 days of short-term resident care.
+Avoiding the hospital during rehabilitation is important to restoring the physical abilities of residents.

 Short-term Care: ER Visits

 In Brush Country Nursing and Rehabilitation, 11.4 Percentage of Patients

 This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 There is generally a correlation between staying out of the emergency room and the quality of care.